 How to become a HubSpot developer

 Any agency that specializes in HubSpot development will tell you it’s hard to find folks with the right skillset.
-HubSpot has grown quite a bit in the past few years but it’s still a “David” to the Wordpress Goliath (a much more expense David but a David nonetheless).
+HubSpot has grown quite a bit in the past few years but it’s still a “David” to the WordPress Goliath (a much more expensive David but a David nonetheless).
 However, I can tell you from firsthand experience that the demand for HubSpot developers is growing fast.
 I don’t know that I can say the same for WordPress.
 In short, this is a great time to get the skills needed to help fill the talent void.

 Surprisingly, online coding schools such as Udemy offer little to help you accelerate the learning curve.
 HubSpot’s own training academy has evolved over the years.
 They used to offer a full-blown developer certification course (which, in my opinion, was a bit heavy on the marketing side and never could quite keep up with the software’s growth).
-They now have a pared down but very relevant set of courses you can find here.
+They now have a pared-down but very relevant set of courses you can find here.
 These walk you through all the tools available including basic template structure, custom modules, HubDB, and HubL (HubSpot’s backend language).

 In addition to this tutorial they have a codex-esque documentation section that has all the info you need plus some tutorials that, even after 6 years, I still rely on.
 The previously mentioned courses offered by HubSpot use specific examples to show you how their modules work but when you want to branch out and create something new this documentation will help bridge that gap.